Norton toddler returns home from hospital with special police, fire escort

 Not only did “almighty Brycey,” as his mother likes to call him, get a big welcome at home — but officers built a special donated crib so he could be home with his family.

-The family says Bryce was in a coma for his first birthday, so they will celebrate it this weekend along with his sister’s third birthday, who has the same disease.
+The family said Bryce was in a coma for his first birthday so they will celebrate it this weekend along with his sister’s third birthday, who has the same disease.

-They say that’s what these next weeks will be all about — a celebration of love.
+They added that’s what these next weeks will be all about — a celebration of love.

 “He has always taken on these horrible changes that should never be given to anyone and he takes them on and he fights and shows you life is worth fighting for,” Jamie said.